 I’m not overly fond of the all yellow varieties, instead I chose a more subtle bi-colour variety of Daffodil from my garden.
 This one has delicate, papery, almost white outer petals, and a soft yellow trumpet.
 Painting it larger than life, I was able to really focus on the colour and detail.

 These cheerful, delicate flowers still continue to give colour in our garden, and I love to have them just by our kitchen door, growing happily in pots.
 I can’t remember the exact variety, but I hope they will continue to bring our garden cheer

-Watch the archive Technique Video from YouTube Channel
+Watch the Painting a Daffodil video YouTube Channel